Online tax accounts

 Some HMRC online services (although not the personal tax account) need to be activated before you can use them.

-Where this is the case, you will be sent an activation code once you have completed your enrolment.
+Where this is the case, you will be sent an activation code in the post once you have completed your enrolment.
 It will be sent to the address you gave for the particular service you enrolled for.

-HMRC have published guidance that tells you what to do if you lose your activation code or if it expires.
+HMRC have published guidance on GOV.UK that tells you what to do if you lose your activation code or if it expires.

 Because self assessment online services require activation, you will not be able to file your self assessment tax return immediately after registering for HMRC online services.
 You should therefore allow sufficient time before the filing deadline to set up and activate your account.